-- The adjustment of an approach developed on some source domain to work well in some target domain. - Requires at least a few training texts from the target domain. - Often based on correspondences between the source and target texts.
+- The adjustment of an approach developed on some source domain to work well in some target domain. - Requires at least a few training texts from the target domain. - Often based on structural correspondences of the domains.

 Learning of structural correspondences